MoH assures Bruneians of COVID-19 vaccine safety - The Scoop

 The health ministry has tabled a FY 2021/22 budget of $375.99 million, a 1.8 percent cut from the previous fiscal year.

-A separate budget of $11.2 million has been proposed to fund the ministry’s 11th National Development Plan projects.
+A separate budget of $11.2 million has been proposed to fund the ministry’s projects under the 11th National Development Plan.

 “The amount is estimated to be able to fund all activities that have been planned, especially to support the development and well-being of the workforce, upgrade and preserve government assets, ensure smooth operations and services to patients are maintained,” the minister said.